6 Issue Factors’ Influence on Ethical Decision-Making and Management

 • IS NOT the same as Intensity of the Negative Impact (see below for differentiation).

 Returning to the Sandra example, we would look at the number of stakeholders impacted negatively.
-Unlike the other categories, this category is often more objective and less influenced by the person’s role.
+Other categories can be subjective because they rely on qualitative data and analysis.
+The Number of Those Negatively Impacted is often more objective and less influenced by the person’s role, access to information, and personal bias.
 Thus, for the Sandra example, we do not need to consider various stakeholders’ opinions.

 • NUMBER OF THOSE NEGATIVELY IMPACTED – How many people will be negatively impacted?
 Is this a significant number?